 After you implement these changes, be sure to continue conducting your NPS surveys regularly.
 This will help you measure the impacts of your changes and determine whether they've been effective or need additional tweaking.
 In doing so, you can continuously monitor and improve your NPS scores and the customer experience.

-NPS surveys as a valuable tool for measuring customer satisfaction and identifying areas for improvement within your organization.
-HubSpot Service Hub provides an easy way for companies to create, send, and analyze NPS surveys and use the data to improve their customer service.
+NPS surveys are a valuable tool for measuring customer satisfaction and identifying areas for improvement within your organization.
+HubSpot Service Hub allows companies to create, send, and analyze NPS surveys and use the data to improve their customer service.
 If you're looking for an easy, cost-effective method to review and improve your customer service efforts, consider using an NPS Survey from HubSpot Service Hub.

 In addition to creating custom surveys, other surveys you can set up within HubSpot include CSAT and CES Surveys.